e0426051/ip/docs/README.md

 ##### Solutions
 Move the jar file to another folder with proper access.
 For example, refrain from using restricted directories such as `C:\` or `C:\Windows\System32`.

+## FAQ

+### 1.
+Q1: How do I ensure my tasks are saved even if my storage fails (e.g. HDD failure)?
+A1: Please backup duke.txt and place it at the same directory as the duke program.

+### 2.
+Q2: I marked a task as done by mistake.
+Can I undo it?
+A2: Undo functions are not supported.
+Please make a duplicate task and delete the former task as a workaround.

+### 3.
+Q3: I am not able to see ticks and crosses on the tasks.
+I can only see "?".
+How do I resolve this?
+A3: Run `Chcp 65001` followed by `java -Dfile.encoding=UTF-8 -jar duke.jar` to resolve the issue.
+Also, change the fonts for your console application to NSimSun.
+Please ensure you are in the correct directory before doing so.